harrisonaw/UMAT_optimization_public/README.md

 UMAT_U2_OPTIMIZATION/
   1. STEP1_dataProcessing_cross_loading.m
   > This matlab script pre-process the experimental data in terms of Effective plastic strain and true stress.
+  2. STEP1_dataProcessing_YLD.m
+  > This matlab script pre-process the experimental data in terms of Effective plastic strain and true stress.

 # UMAT_OPTIMIZATION
 The optimization code for